ordinals/ord/README.md

 Syncing
 -------

-`ord` requires a synced `bitcoind` node with `-txindex` to build the index of satoshi locations. `ord` communicates with `bitcoind` via RPC.
+`ord` requires a synced `litecoind` node with `-txindex` to build the index of satoshi locations. `ord` communicates with `litecoind` via RPC.

-If `bitcoind` is run locally by the same user, without additional configuration, `ord` should find it automatically by reading the `.cookie` file from `bitcoind`'s datadir, and connecting using the default RPC port.
+If `litecoind` is run locally by the same user, without additional configuration, `ord` should find it automatically by reading the `.cookie` file from `litecoind`'s datadir, and connecting using the default RPC port.

-If `bitcoind` is not on mainnet, is not run by the same user, has a non-default datadir, or a non-default port, you'll need to pass additional flags to `ord`.
+If `litecoind` is not on mainnet, is not run by the same user, has a non-default datadir, or a non-default port, you'll need to pass additional flags to `ord`.
 See `ord --help` for details.